Hair transplantation – What is it? And, which one is best for me.

 What is hair transplantation?

-There are some misconceptions regarding hair transplants, how they are done and how effective they are therefore it is very important for anybody looking to do a hair transplant to know wat it is exactly that they will be undertaking.
-A hair transplant simply put is just the transplanting of hair from one area of the head to another area.
+Misconceptions regarding hair transplantation are very common when people first start doing research about HT.
+Most of the time we want to know: how they are done and how effective they are.
+Therefore, it is very important for anybody looking to get a hair transplant to know what it is exactly that they will be undertaking.
+And so, a hair transplant, simply put, is just the transplanting of hair from one area of the head to another area.

 Hair transplantation is done by removing hair from hair dense areas, almost always around the back of the scalp, and then re-implanting them in the desired area.
 Most people lose their hair in a classic M shape or start to bald from the crown of the head.
 In more severe cases and as time goes on the top of the head may lose its hair completely.

 Firstly, hair loss and baldness happen for a variety of reasons such as stress, genetics, environmental factors, age and loss of sleep.
 It used to be very difficult to prevent balding, but with modern technology there is now a way that you can retain a full head of hair well in to your 80’s.

 Hair loss causes a whole host of added problems such as anxiety, loss of confidence, low self-esteem etc. And this is way so many people are choosing to get hair transplantation done.
 Most transplant patients report a significant increase in quality of life and overall happiness.

 There are two main options to choose from when getting a hair transplant; FUE (Follicular unit extraction) and FUT (Follicular unit transplantation/strip).
 Both methods vary in the way the hair is harvested but they are almost the same in the way that the hair is implanted so we will look at the differences.